 This Swiss chocolate bar consists of the good stuff – milk chocolate, nougat, almonds, and honey.
 It’s known to be in the shape of the Matterhorn, my favorite mountain in the Swiss Alps.
-In December 2019, Alex and I skied here together, relishing in its beauty and of course, having our own photo opp with a Toblerone in front of the Matterhorn. #tourists
+In recent years, Alex and I skied here together, relishing in its beauty and of course, having our own photo opp with a Toblerone in front of the Matterhorn. #tourists

 Note that this is a single batch.
 You may want to double the recipe for bigger gatherings during the holidays because it’ll go fast 🙂 Also, the more Toblerone you add, the richer the batch will be.

 - 7 small Toblerone bars (or 350 grams if you’re using various-sized bars)